open-forest-observatory/ofo-argo/docs/admin/cluster-creation-and-resizing.md

 export KUBECONFIG=~/.ofocluster/ofocluster.kubeconfig
 ```

+## Create Kubernetes secrets

+The Argo workflows require two Kubernetes secrets to be created:

-## Create S3 credentials secret
+### S3 credentials secret

 The Argo workflows upload to and download from Jetstream2's S3-compatible buckets.
 You need to
-create a Kubernetes secret to store the S3 Access ID and Secret Key.
+create a secret to store the S3 Access ID, Secret Key, provider type, and endpoint URL.
 Obtain the access key ID and
 secret access key from the OFO [Vaultwarden](http://vault.focal-lab.org) organization.
 The
 credentials were originally created by Derek following [JS2
 docs](https://docs.jetstream-cloud.org/general/object/) and particularly `openstack ec2 credentials